American Bar Association

 - Discounts on brand-named products and services, member-only pricing at the ABA Webstore and through ABA Advantage.

-ABA members are encouraged to join sections which range in size from 3,500 members to more than 50,000.
+ABA members are encouraged to join sections that range in size from 3,500 members to more than 50,000.
 The ABA sections are divided according to specific areas of the law and focused on topics such as ethics and professional responsibility, judicial selection, and lawyer referral services.

 Additionally, ABA members can join various committees concerned with topics such as public interest law, elder law, or malpractice.

-Private Organizations with ABA-Accredited Certification Programs
+Organizations with ABA-Accredited Certification Programs

 The American Bar Association has accredited certain private organizations so that these organizations can award specialty certifications to attorneys in specialty fields of law.
 Each state has its own rules and regulations for advertising the designation including certain disclaimers that must accompany the communication.